 Kipping Pull Up drills

-The kipping Pull Up is all about utilizing physics and levers to help pull yourself up.
+The kipping pull up is all about using momentum and levers to help pull yourself up.

 It allows athletes with less upper body strength to string together multiple reps of Pull Ups during a workout.